hope-ui/hope-ui/README.md

 );
 ```

-2. Configure your build tool to import this `variables.scss` at the top of all `.scss` files.
-   The below example are using [Vite](https://vitejs.dev/).
+2. Configure your build tool to import this `variables.scss` at the top of all `.scss` files, the below example are using [Vite](https://vitejs.dev/).

-Important : Do not add any css rule in this file as it will be duplicated in all others Sass files.
+> :warning: **Warning :** Do not add any css rule in this file as it will be duplicated in all others Sass files where it's imported.

 ```ts
 // vite.config.js|ts